Tuesday, March 24, 2026

 Momma lived a full, complicated, beautiful life.
 She loved deeply, worked tirelessly, and gave generously.
 And even now, years later, her legacy is still unfolding in the lives of her children, her grandchildren, great-grandchildren, her remaining siblings, and everyone who ever felt the comfort of her presence.

-Every March, I celebrate her.
+Every March (and every day, really), I celebrate her.

 Not her absence — her life.